Festo-se/cyclonedx-editor-validator/docs/available_commands.md

   * *externalReferences* of type *issue-tracker*
   * *externalReferences* of type *vcs*
 * Generates a *bom-ref* for components which don't have one, yet.
 The *bom-ref* will be a GUID.
+* If the path to a folder with license text files is provided, the text will be included in the sbom, if the license has the corresponding `name`.

 ### Copy license texts from files

 The program can copy the text describing a license from a specific file into the SBOM, if a license name is given.

 This is done by submitting the path to a folder containing txt-files with the license text via the command `--license-path`.
-If a license with name X and no matching id is found, the program will search in the provided folder for the file X.txt and copy its context in the `text` field.
+If for example the license name "Apache License 1.0" is given, the program will search in the provided folder for the file "Apache License 1.0.txt" and copy its content in the `text` field.
-The txt-files in the folder must follow the naming convention name.txt, for example MIT.txt.
+The txt-files in the folder must follow the naming convention name.txt.

     cdx-ev amend bom.json" --license-path=C:\Documents\licenses